AdobeDocs/experience-manager-gems.en/help/gems/aem-tech-sneak-peek.md

 ---
 title: AEM Tech Sneak Peek
-seo-title: AEM Tech Sneak Peek
 description: Get a peek into what we’ve been working on for the next generation of Adobe Experience Manager in a technical talk.
-seo-description: Get a peek into what we’ve been working on for the next generation of Adobe Experience Manager in a technical talk.
 uuid: a0eae408-c0a2-44a4-abca-040895955570
 products: SG_EXPERIENCEMANAGER
 discoiquuid: 78af3b2f-b010-4753-bacc-18696a598ded
 targetaudience: target-audience advanced
-index: y
-internal: n
-snippet: y
 ---

 # AEM Tech Sneak Peek{#aem-tech-sneak-peek}